-The next morning, when our German neighbors were ready to go home, they drove past us and she looked very angry at us again.
-Why tho?
+The next morning, when our German neighbours were ready to leave, they drove past us and she looked very angry at us again.
+Why?
 Her husband waved and smiled.
 He was lovely.
 We didn’t like her much.

 On our way back we stopped in Antwerp.
 I had never been there before.
 We went to some Irish pubs.
 I had a thing with Irish pubs at the time, I guess it had something to do with my love for Ireland and Colin Farrell.
 After an hour we continued our trip back home.
 Back to Hillegom.